ology/techn.ology.net/blog/2022/04/23/coltranes-mystery-music-diagram/index.markdown

 Naturally, being a programmer, I was compelled to attempt to automate the playing (via MIDI) of this diagram.
 Check out [the code](https://github.com/ology/Music/blob/master/coltrane), if you dare.

 The results are so-so at best, so far.
-Here are the current, best runs:
+Here are a couple runs:

 [coltrane-03](coltrane-03.mp3)